kounch/zx123_tool/README.md

                     BIOS,Path to BIOS binary
                     esxdos,Path to esxdos ROM binary
                     Spectrum,Path to Spectrum core binary
-                    CORE,Core Number,Name to use,Path to core binary
+                    Special,Path to Special core binary (for 32Mb SPI flash) CORE,Core Number,Name to use,Path to core binary
                     ROM,Slot,Parameters,Name to use,Path to Spectrum ROM binary ROMS,Path to RomPack file with some ROMs inside